-For accounts migrated to or set up on our new administration system, this is calculated at the end of each month and is a percentage of your daily account value for that month, or a fixed cash amount.
+For accounts migrated to or set up on our new administration system, this is calculated at the end of each month and is a percentage of your daily account value for that month, (excluding the value of any GLI Plans) or a fixed cash amount.
 When first set up, the Adviser Ongoing Fee is calculated from the setup date.
 If the Adviser Ongoing Fee percentage or amount is changed, the new rate or amount will be applied for the entire month in which the change is made, unless you add or change a Discretionary Fund Manager Ongoing Fee at the same time or before the change to the Adviser Ongoing Fee in the same month, in which case the new fee applies from the date the Discretionary Fund Manager Ongoing Fee was changed.